frenchypeanut/rockside/installation/networking.md

-# Which network ports need to be opened
+# How to configure network ports

 Typical network topology of a consortium is composed of:
 - one server which runs rockside-engine